d2l-ai/d2l-en/chapter_convolutional-neural-networks/nin.md

 # Network in Network (NiN)

-LeNet, AlexNet, and VGG introduced in the previous sections all act as follows: They first extract the spatial features through modules consisting of convolutional layers, and then output the classification results through modules consisting of fully connected layers.
+LeNet, AlexNet, and VGG all share a common design pattern: extract the spatial features through a sequence of convolutions and pooling layers and then post-process the representations via fully connected layers.
 The improvements upon LeNet by AlexNet and VGG mainly lie in how these later networks widen and deepen these two modules.
+An alternative is to use fully connected layers much earlier in the process.
+However, a careless use of a dense layer would destroy the spatial structure of the data entirely.
 In this section, we will introduce network in network (NiN)[1].
 This network introduces another concept, that is, constructing a deep network by concatenating small networks made up of multiple convolutional layers and fully connected layers.

 ## NiN Block